madwings/longurl/README.md

 ## Attention

-This library currently only supports methods for getting services, checking if an URL is a short URL and expanding URLs, because I'm just using it for a project that only needs these features.
-If you want extra features then just open an issue.
+This library currently only supports methods for getting services, checking if an URL is a short URL and expanding URLs.

 For caching, by default this library uses the /tmp/ directory.
-If you want to change it, just use the 2nd parameter of the constructor to define the cache path
+If you want to change it, use the Config class.

 ## Getting Started